romaingd/ICLR_2018/05-Lazaridou-2018-Emergence_of_linguistic_communication_from_referential_games.md

 <br>

-* **Productivity** - speakers are able to concoct novel messages on-the-fly (see `lexicon_size` for the percentage of novel messages), and listeners to comprehend them.
+* **Productivity** - speakers are able to concoct novel messages on-the-fly (see `lexicon_size` for the percentage of novel messages), and listeners prove able to comprehend them.

 <br>